kneo/indi-bresserexos2/README.md

 The Bresser Exos II GoTo Mount has a relabled JOC SkyViewer Handbox.
 It runs the Firmware Version 2.3 distributed by Bresser.
 The mount is highly autonomous, in terms motion controls, when initialized properly I did not notice any jams or crashes.
 On the serial protocol side however, this device is quite primitive.
+The data exchange is established using a 13 Byte message frame, with a 4 Byte preamble, leaving 1 byte for a command and 8 bytes for command parameter data.
-It only accepts, a few commands for goto tracking, parking, motion stop and Location/Time/Date setting commands.
+The protocol only accepts, a few commands for goto tracking, parking, motion stop and Location/Time/Date setting.
+It seems also to have some "hidden" commands, which do not provoke an error state, but do not have an appearent effect either.
-I reverse engineered the serial protocol using serial port sniffing tools, developping this driver as a result.
+I reverse engineered the the most useful parts of the serial protocol using serial port sniffing tools, developping this driver as a result.

 ## Requirements
 - Raspberry Pi with Astroberry with Libindi 1.8.7 (https://www.astroberry.io/, https://www.indilib.org/)